opendocsg/opendoc-sensor-data-exchange/FAQs/Account.md

 # FAQs about Account

-FAQs about account includes questions about creating account, how to sign up, resetting of password, disabled or locked account.
+FAQs for account includes questions about creating account, how to sign up, resetting of password, disabled or locked account.

 ## How do I create an account?